flashbots/suave-geth/suave/README.md

     ```

 5. All done!
 Once the execution node processes your off-chain transaction, the execution node will submit it as `OffchainExecutedTransaction` to the suave chain’s mempool.

+For more on off-chain transactions see [Off-chain transactions](# Off-chain transactions).

 ### How do I run a suave chain node?